Florida Braces For Milton, FEMA Head Slams dangerous Helene Misinformation - UrduPoint

 One user suggested "a militia go against fema" in a post on X, formerly Twitter, which has received more than half a million views.

-Asked about that post, Criswell said it "has a tremendous impact on the comfort level of our own employees to be able to go out there," and called it "demoralizing."
+Asked about that post, Criswell said it "has a tremendous impact on the comfort level of our own employees to be able to go out there."

-"It's just, you know, a shame that people are sitting home on their comfortable couches (while) we have thousands of people here on the ground that have left their own families to be able to help those in need," she said.

-FEMA has begun debunking the rumors online, as have authorities in the hard-hit state of North Carolina.
+FEMA has begun debunking the rumors online, as have North Carolina authorities.

-Local officials have urged residents to ignore the online falsehoods.
-"I would encourage the good residents of western North Carolina to turn that garbage off," one local sheriff said.

 Much of the focus was on X.